 Served as special counsel to the City of Quincy in connection with the negotiation and drafting of a complex Land Disposition Agreement (“LDA”) with Street-Works Development, LLC for its proposed $1.3 billion New Quincy Center redevelopment project.

 Nutter represented YMCA of Greater Boston, Inc. in connection with a complex, three-party sale of a portion of 316-320 Huntington Avenue to PPC Land Ventures, Inc. and Northeastern University for a new dormitory, including complex easement agreements, conveyancing, and land use permitting matters.

-Contractual and permitting work for the Pearson Education/Addison Wesley campus in Reading, Massachusetts, including adoption of 40R zoning and sale of the campus.
+Nutter advised in the contractual and permitting work for the Pearson Education/Addison Wesley campus in Reading, MA, including adoption of 40R zoning and the sale of the campus.

 - Permitting and entitlement analysis

 Entitlement analysis in connection with the workout of Legacy Farms (Weston Nurseries) in Hopkinton.

-Permitting and land use litigation of numerous projects for National Development of New England, including, most recently, the Bridges at Andover.
+Nutter advised in the permitting and land use litigation of numerous projects for National Development of New England, including the Bridges at Andover.

 - Property acquisition; permitting projects